Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 - Please allow a few minutes to pass before opening your newly deployed link!
 Clicking this link too quickly may result in a failure to build the site, causing an Error 404 page instead.

 Congratulations!
-Your project should be deployed successfully on GitHub Pages! :tada:
+Your project should be deployed successfully on Heroku's app! :tada:

 ##### back to [top](#table-of-contents)